 When was the last time you took a few minutes for yourself?

-I’d like to introduce you to Michelle, The Professional Family Manager.
-Her blog encourages women to feel proud about the hard work they do as mothers, promoting respect for the career of motherhood.
-You can follow her on Twitter as @Family_Manager.
+I’d like to introduce you to longtime reader Michelle.
+In this guest post, she encourages women to feel proud of the hard work they do as mothers, promoting respect for the career of motherhood.

 “It’s so nice to just sit down and relax for a moment and forget that in five minutes I have to get up, do the dishes, do the laundry, put the kids to bed, clean up this mess, and lay some clothes out for work tomorrow.” ~From a cartoon by JoAnn Larsen